malteprinzler/joker/README.md

 conda env create -f environment.yaml  # this might take a while ... conda activate joker

+# in case gcc version 9 is not installed on your machine, follow https://askubuntu.com/questions/1140183/install-gcc-9-on-ubuntu-18-04 to install it

 # installing packages that require a bit more love
 export CUDA_HOME=$CONDA_PREFIX
 export GCC=gcc-9